josepablocam/birdbot-wrapper/README.md

+This is copy (and slight modification) of the great https://nateskicks13.gitbook.io/bird-bot/ .
+All bird-bot credit goes to them.
+I just didn't feel comfortable putting in CC info, so a labmate suggested grepping log messages from the app, and just notifying when inventory came online (and completing purchase manually).
+So, this does that.

 I ran this on a mac (old OS 10.11 -- don't judge me), worked like a charm -- first day bought one.
 A labmate did as well, and similarly bought one the first day they ran it.